enasequence/ena-registry-metagenome-loader/README.md

 This section is to provide the additional metadata required to describe Datasets.
 This script describes all datasets with the same additional metadata.

-- METHODS - Methods that were used to derive the source ID to INSDC ID mappings, list all that apply:
+- METHODS - Methods that were used to derive the source ID to INSDC ID mappings, list all that apply in a comma separated list:

 ```
 hash_of_sequence